davidosomething/grunt-wendy/README.md

 This task tries to clean up the casper output a bit and outputs aggregated test results when multiple suites (multiple files) are run in a single task.

-You can set the option to false to disable it.
+You can set the option to false to disable it. **The default formatter uses this option.**

 ```javascript
 wendy: {